KINLDY NOTE THAT NO APPLICATION WILL BE REVIEWED AFTER THE SUBMISSION DEADLINE BUT WILL STAND OVER UNTIL THE NEXT MEETING

 Following legal advice, the Senate Committee for Research Ethics decided that all studies involving animals, even purely observational studies on wild animals, for example, must be approved by the AEC.
 We therefore included the collection of nasal and pharyngeal swabs in our latest version of the questionnaire, for example.
 We also have to approve studies where blood or other samples are used which have been collected during previous studies.
 According to international guidelines, ethical approval is required for studies using specimens from a bio-bank or previously stored samples

 In 2002 the University of Pretoria approved the establishment of its Biomedical Research Centre at the Onderstepoort Campus as a centralized facility for research involving experimental animals.
-The mandate of the Centre includes the following:
+The Unit has a name change in May 2019 and is now known as the Onderstepoort Veterinary Animal Research Unit.
+The mandate of the Unit includes the following: